 Corporation tax calculations are generally complex, relying on detailed information about income and expenses.
 Various online tax calculators can help with simple guidance and estimates:

-- basic corporation tax calculator to assess liability based on profits
+- a basic corporation tax calculator to assess liability based on profits;

-- HMRC marginal rate relief calculator for companies whose profits are between £300,000 and £1.5 million.
+- the HMRC marginal rate relief calculator for companies whose profits are between £300,000 and £1.5 million.

-For a fuller assessment of your tax liability and payment amounts, you should take advice.
+For a fuller assessment of your tax liability, you should take advice.

 HMRC provides a range of calculators you can use when managing payroll deductions:

-- Payroll calculator to manually check the tax and employee’s and employer’s National Insurance contributions
+- a payroll calculator to manually check the tax and employee and employer National Insurance contributions;

-- Directors annual NICs calculator for checking the final NICs payment for a director at the end of the tax year or when the directorship ends
+- a directors' annual NICs calculator for checking the final NICs payment for a director at the end of the tax year or when the directorship ends;

 Other tax calculators